 Climbing Mt.
 Rinjani, the 2nd highest volcano in Indonesia, is a right of passage for many visitors to the island nation.
-For some reason I felt compelled to climb it, lured by a sadistic siren call.
+For some reason, I felt compelled to climb it, lured by a sadistic siren call.
 I could have been enjoying the world-class beaches that surround the island of Lombok, but instead chose to hike up an active volcano that might erupt and incinerate me in a toxic fireball.

-Day one would be a long, steep climb to the crater rim, day two would include a middle of the night hike to the summit for sunrise, then a descent to the crater lake and a hike up the other side of the caldera, and day three would be a long descent to town.
+Day one would be a long, steep climb to the crater rim, day two would include a middle of the night ascent to the summit for sunrise, then a descent to the crater lake and a hike up the other side of the caldera, and day three would be a long descent to town.
 I had read many blog posts that described it as the “most difficult physical activity of my life,” so I can’t say that I wasn’t warned.

 We were hiking with a Canadian/American couple named Dave and Ellen, plus our guide and four porters carrying our tents, food, cooking equipment, sleeping bags, and other supplies we’d need.
 If you ever want to feel out of shape, try struggling up a mountain while being outpaced by guys wearing flimsy sandals and carrying 75 pounds of gear.